 Fear and greed are not enemies, but rather attunements.
 In Market Psychology 2025, these emotions exposed decision-making weaknesses and gaps and opportunities for more disciplined investors.

 As you prepare for investing in 2026, remember: The fear and greed index is a metric that reflects emotions and should not be taken as a measure of eventual market outcomes.
 Market sentiment analysis will provide you with an emotional detachment from the markets to help you remain objective.
+(Source: BS, TradingView)

-Making a study of investor behavior will help you avoid costly mistakes.
+Making a study of investor behaviour will help you avoid costly mistakes.
 The investors who succeed in 2026 will not be the ones who predict markets perfectly, but those who manage their emotions.
 Learning from the lessons of 2025 will allow you to turn fear and greed from obstacles to tools for smarter investing.

 DISCLAIMER: This blog is NOT any buy or sell recommendation.
 No investment or trading advice is given.
 The content is purely for educational and information purposes only.
 Always consult your eligible financial advisor for investment-related decisions.